astropy/pyvo/docs/utils/testing.rst

 the host, the start of the payload (if any), and hashes of the full URL and a payload.

-When the upstream response changes, all you have to do is remove the cached files and re-run test with ``--remote-data=any``.
+When the upstream response (or whatever request pyvo produces) changes, remove the cached files and re-run test with ``--remote-data=any``.

 We do not yet have a good plan for how to preserve edits made to the test files.
-Let us see how far we get without opening that can of worms.
+For now, commit the original responses, do any changes, and do a commit encompassing only these changes.